-Hello, my name is Nate or Tamarack, I have been fishing the Yakima River and its surrounding tributaries, creeks, and lakes for 12 years.
+Hello, my name is Nate, I have been fishing the Yakima River and its surrounding tributaries, creeks, and lakes for 11 years.
 I have been tying flies that time as well.
 I have guided not only the river but also many of the hiking and mountaineering trails in the area and fished some of the more remote lakes and streams.
-I love to fish the Yakima River and tribs and have been running my driftboat as a guide here for 5 years.
+I love to fish the Yakima River and tribs and have been running my driftboat here for 4 years.

 I sat at a vise before I ever even knew how to hold a fly rod.
 I started tying flies purely because I wanted a hobby that helped relieve stress and made me focus.
 I had a lot of stress from college and needed something different.
 I picked fly tying.
 Thought it was way outside my comfort zone, wasn’t video games like I usually played, and it looked interesting.
 I didn’t even really like fishing at the time.
 It was one of those things that I just happened to find and it clicked.
 It clicked good.

 I started fishing right here on the Yakima in the middle of winter.
 I didn’t catch my first trout for three months.
 Seriously.
 I was awful at it.
 Had no clue what I was doing and went in completely noob and learned through trial and error and reading.
 That first fish though, it took my own stonefly nymph pattern and it was big.
 I was hooked, to use the cliche expression.
 I delved into the art and sport full force.
 I read, trained, studied, spent hours in my lawn casting at plates and kid yard toys, and I tied.
 I tied a lot.